 Honda Civic vs Toyota Corolla

-Difference between Honda Civic and Toyota Corolla
+What is the difference between Honda Civic and Toyota Corolla?

-1. The Corolla and the Civic are top of the line compact cars made by Japanese manufacturers Toyota and Honda, respectively.
+- The Corolla and the Civic are top of the line compact cars made by Japanese manufacturers Toyota and Honda, respectively.

-2. The Toyota Corolla offers a better comfort and more safety measures compared to the Civic.
+- The Toyota Corolla offers a better comfort and more safety measures compared to the Civic.
 The Honda Civic, on the other hand, is more fuel-efficient and powerful than the Corolla.